| Activities

 canadienne (UQAM) and by the Institute for European Studies.
 It was held on

-January 26th 2005.
+January 26th 2005. * The protection

 of fundamental freedoms in the European Union: The search for political